UAE equities gain amid global rally on rate optimism

-Stock markets in the United Arab Emirates edged higher on Friday as investor sentiment was bolstered by encouraging U.S. inflation data and expectations of a rate cut by the Federal Reserve.
+DUBAI: Stock markets in the United Arab Emirates edged higher on Friday as investor sentiment was bolstered by encouraging US inflation data and expectations of a rate cut by the Federal Reserve.

 As for lingering geopolitical risks, negotiators were to meet in Qatar again on Friday seeking a Gaza ceasefire agreement that could help avert a regional escalation, end a war that has killed tens of thousands of Palestinians and free Israeli hostages held by Hamas.